-In binary classification, we are given a training data set $\{(\boldsymbol{x}i, y_i)\}{i=1}^n$ where n is the number of training instances, $\boldsymbol{x}i \in \mathbb{R}^d$ and $y_i \in \{-1, +1\}$.
+In binary classification, we are given a training data set $\{(\mathbf{x}i, y_i)\}{i=1}^n$ where n is the number of training instances, $\mathbf{x}i \in \mathbb{R}^d$ and $y_i \in \{-1, +1\}$ .
 Dimensionality reduction is commonly used to alleviate the effect of redundant or correlated features and to visualize the training data using few, for example, two dimensions.

-PRINCIPAL COMPONENT ANALYSIS (PCA) is the first method that comes to mind for linear dimensionality reduction.
+Principal component analysis (PCA) is the first method that comes to mind for linear dimensionality reduction.
 PCA seeks to maximize the explained variance of the data in the projected feature space and performs a linear dimensionality reduction by calculating a projection matrix from the eigenvectors of the covariance matrix.
 It may perform badly for classification problems due to its linear and unsupervised nature.
-KERNEL PCA (KPCA) is an extension to PCA algorithm which obtains nonlinear mappings with the help of kernel functions (Schölkopf and Smola, 2002).
+Kernel PCA is an extension to PCA algorithm which obtains nonlinear mappings with the help of kernel functions [1].

-FISHER DISCRIMINANT ANALYSIS (FDA) is a well-known linear supervised method for dimensionality reduction that jointly minimizes the within-class variance and maximizes the between-class variance.
-FDA has two main limitations: (a) the dimensionality of the projected feature space can be at most c - 1 where c is the number of classes, (b) it assumes that each class follows a unimodal distribution, which may not always hold.
+Fisher discriminant analysis (FDA) is a well-known linear supervised method for dimensionality reduction that jointly minimizes the within-class variance and maximizes the between-class variance.
+FDA has two main limitations: (a) the dimensionality of the projected feature space can be at most c-1 where c is the number of classes, (b) it assumes that each class follows a unimodal distribution, which may not always hold.
 FDA can also be kernelized to obtain nonlinear mappings.

 Methods such as PCA and FDA learn a global projection matrix and use this matrix over the whole input space.
 This approach may not work for data sets which have a local neighborhood structure.
-A MIXTURE OF PRINCIPAL COMPONENT ANALYZERS has been proposed to capture regional differences in the covariance structure (Tipping and Bishop, 1999).
+A mixture of principal component analyzers has been proposed to capture regional differences in the covariance structure [2].
 The method divides the input density into clusters and learns a local PCA model in each cluster.
 However, the unsupervised nature of PCA method is preserved even though we learn local models.